 Germany

-9. information on cookies, similar technologies, web analyses, and tracking.
+9. information on cookies and similar technologies, web analyses and tracking

-Persistent cookies are also initially stored when you close your browser and then automatically deleted after a certain period of time, which may vary depending on the cookie.
-You can delete the cookies in the security settings of your browser at any time.
+Persistent cookies initially remain stored, even if you close the browser.
+They are only deleted after a certain period of time, which varies depending on the cookie.
+You can delete these cookies at any time in the security settings of your browser.

-In addition to cookies, we also use other technologies for tracking users.
-These include so-called pixel tags (also known as “web beacons,” “GIFs,” or “bugs”).
-These pixel tags are transparent one-pixel images that are located on the website.
-They track, for example, whether a particular area of the web page has been clicked on.
+We also use other tracking technologies such as pixel tags.
+These help us to analyse the behaviour of users on our website.
+Pixel tags are transparent one-pixel images that are located on the website.
+They track, for example, whether a certain area of the website has been clicked on.
 When triggered, the pixel tag logs a user interaction and can read or set cookies.
-Since pixels often rely on cookies to work, turning cookies off can interfere with them.
-But even if you turn off cookies, pixels can still recognize a website visit.
+As pixels often rely on cookies to function, switching cookies off can affect them.
+But even if you switch off cookies, pixels can still recognise a website visit.

-In order to comply with legal obligations, we also use the consent service Borlabs of the company Borlabs GmbH, Rübenkamp 32, 22305 Hamburg.
-In this context, the date and time of the visit, browser information, consent information, device information, and the IP address of the requesting device are processed using cookies.
+In order to fulfil legal requirements, we use the Borlabs consent service from Borlabs GmbH, Rübenkamp 32, 22305 Hamburg.
+The date and time of your visit, browser information, consent information, device information and your IP address are processed using cookies.

-The legal basis for obtaining and managing legally required consents is Article 6, paragraph 1 lit. c) DS-GVO.
+The legal basis for obtaining and managing legally required consents is Article 6(1)(c) GDPR.

 Google Analytics